Miamiohlibs/MyGuide/README.md

 ### Raw JSON data

 - `/stats/usageData` - Raw JSON data for daily/monthly/yearly usage stats with limits by population (student/faculty/staff), date range.
+Parameters:

+  - increment - allowed: `day`,`month`,`year`; default: `year`
+  - population - allowed: `all`,`student`,`faculty`,`staff`; default: `all`
+  - startDate - format as yyyy-mm-dd
+  - endDate - format as yyyy-mm-dd

 - `/stats/repeatData` - Raw JSON counting: of all the MyGuide users over a set time period, how many used the service once, or twice, or more times.
+Parameters:
+  - population - allowed: `all`,`student`,`faculty`,`staff`; default: `all`
+  - startDate - format as yyyy-mm-dd
+  - endDate - format as yyyy-mm-dd
+  - breakpoint - set the point above which N-or-more uses will be grouped together, e.g. "10+ uses"; default: `10`

+When the usage and repeatUser graph pages load, they include a "Raw Data" link configured to retreive the same JSON data that created the graphs.
+You can use that as a short-cut to configuring stats queries.

 ## Credits